Tufts University

 • Former US Senators, Daniel Patrick Moynihan & Scott Brown

-According to Wikipedia, Tufts University is a private research university on the border of Medford and Somerville, Massachusetts.
+According to Wikipedia, Tufts University is a private research university located in the Greater Boston area.
+The main campus is located in the Walnut Hill neighborhood of the towns of Medford and Somerville, Massachusetts, with additional facilities located in Boston and Grafton, Massachusetts and in Talloires, France.
 It was founded in 1852 as Tufts College by Christian universalists who sought to provide a nonsectarian institution of higher learning.
-Tufts remained a small New England liberal arts college until the 1970s, when it transformed into a large research university offering several doctorates; it is classified as a "Research I university", denoting the highest level of research activity.
-Tufts is a member of the Association of American Universities, a selective group of 65 leading research universities in North America.
-The university is known for its internationalism, study abroad programs, and promoting active citizenship and public service across all disciplines.
+Tufts remained a small liberal arts college until the 1970s, when it transformed into a large research university offering several doctorates.

 Tufts University's Online Degrees